Ways to protect yourself against carbon monoxide hazards

 What can you look for?

-CO is dangerous because there tend to be no noticeable symptoms if an individual’s CO levels are at less than 10 per cent in the bloodstream.
-Above 10 per cent, CO poisoning symptoms may mimic the flu or a cold.
-At that level, symptoms may include:
+CO is particularly dangerous because there tend to be no noticeable symptoms while an individual’s CO levels in their bloodstream are at less than 10%.
+Plus, once they exceed 10%, CO poisoning symptoms tend to mimic a cold or the flu, and may include:

 - Mild confusion